mikeonthemike/my-meeting-cost-calculator/README.md

 1. Clone this repository or download the source code
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
-4. Click "Load unpacked" and select the extension directory
+4. Click "Load unpacked" and select the extension/src directory

 ## Usage
 1. Open Google Calendar and create or edit an event